laravel/docs/views.md

 As you can see, the first argument passed to the `view` helper corresponds to the name of the view file in the `resources/views` directory.
 The second argument is an array of data that should be made available to the view.
 In this case, we are passing the `name` variable, which is displayed in the view using [Blade syntax](/docs/{{version}}/blade).

-Views may also be nested within sub-directories of the `resources/views` directory.
+Views may also be nested within subdirectories of the `resources/views` directory.
 "Dot" notation may be used to reference nested views.
 For example, if your view is stored at `resources/views/admin/profile.blade.php`, you may reference it like so:

     return view('admin.profile', $data);